 THE UNDERGROUND WAS A DINGY CLUB DOWNTOWN THAT NEVER CARDED ANYONE.
 AT 17, IT WAS A GOOD PLACE TO DISCOVER PUNK, ALCOHOL, AND THE ART OF ESCAPING REALITY.
 ON FRIDAY NIGHT THERE WERE NO BUSES ANYWAY.
-IF YOU DROVE SUICIDE BOMBERS WERE ROUTINELY TARGETING BUSES ALL OVER TOWN, SO I BEGAN TO WALK EVERYWHERE.
-18 TAN cn IT AT THE SAME TIME, IN ANOTHER CORNER, THE WOMEN IN BLACK THROUGH THE WRONG NEIGHBORHOOD, ORTHODOX FANATICS WOULD THROW WOULD GATHER, LIKE CLOCK WORK, EVERY FRIDAY, TO SILENTLY ROCKS AT YOU, JUST LIKE THE PALESTINIAN KIDS.
-PROTEST THE WAR. די לביבוש Nesski END THE OCCUPATION (HOW CAN BLACK, MY FAYORITE COLOR, TAKE ON SO MANY DIFFERENT MEANINGS IN ONE, NOT VERY LARGE CITY?)
+IF YOU DROVE

+SUICIDE BOMBERS WERE ROUTINELY TARGETING BUSES ALL OVER TOWN, SO I BEGAN TO WALK EVERYWHERE.

+AT THE SAME TIME, IN ANOTHER CORNER, THE WOMEN IN BLACK WOULD GATHER, LIKE CLOCK WORK, EVERY FRIDAY, TO SILENTLY PROTEST THE WAR.

+How CAN BLACK, MY FAVORITE COLOR, TAKE ON SO MANY DIFFERENT MEANINGS IN ONE, NOT VERY LARGE CITY?

 HOW I GOT OUT OF DOING MY MILITARY SERVICE IS A LONG STORY, BUT THERE I WAS, 18, FREE TO CONTINUE SPENDING MY NIGHTS AT THE UNDERGROUND.
 AT LEAST I CAN SAY I GOT TO PANCE WITH A FEW CUTE SOLDIERS (AND THEIR MIGS, WHICH BY LAW THEY WERE NOT ALLOWED TO PUT DOWN).